Thailand

 Thai TV

 Thai soap operas are a different genre altogether.
-They are cast with beautiful people, many of whom are 'look kreung', the Thai word for someone of mixed race.
+They are cast with beautiful people, most of whom are 'look kreung', the Thai word for someone of mixed race.
 The girls are white-skinned and beautiful, the men equally pretty in their own way.

 Game Shows: Game shows are just one long commercial.
 The little podiums the contestants stand on have adverts on them.
 Props also feature adverts.
 In other countries the props might be huge playing cards or something but in Thailand these are adverts.
 Long lists of advertisers are shown at the end of each show.